playmint/ds/README.md

 Inside of the `ds/contracts/src/maps/` folder, you will find a few premade maps by Playmint.
 In order to force one of these maps to be deployed with a local build of the game you need set the MAP env variable.

-For `docker` builds this must be doen by editing the `.env` file in the root of the repository.
+For `docker` builds this must be done by editing the `.env` file in the root of the repository.

 ```